yacy/yacy_grid_mcp/README.md

 - open http://127.0.0.1:15672/api/ for an api documentation
 - open http://127.0.0.1:15672/cli/ for the rabbitmqadmin

+## Configuration of the MCP

+The mcp will create a subdirectory `data/mcp-8100`.
+There, within a `conf` sub-path you can place a file `config.properties` which has the same structure as the file in `<application-home>/conf/config.properties`.
+Just copy that file to `data/mcp-8100/conf/config.properties` and replace the default values with your own.

 ## How to use the API
 To test the api, try the following example: